eigerco/amplifier-advisory-committee/README.md

-# Security Advisory Committee
+# Amplifier Advisory Committee

-The introduction of the Axelar Security Advisory Committee marks a significant stride towards bolstering the security landscape of multi-chain development.
+The introduction of the Amplifier Advisory Committee marks a significant stride towards bolstering the security landscape of multi-chain development.

 This initiative is designed to establish a comprehensive framework for the evaluation of new proposed connections to the Axelar network, prioritizing security, decentralization, and reliability.